srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 ## Selective Export to reduce amount of data

 Both tables can grow very large.
-You typically need only the latest snapshot (this is also the default configuration) and only the predictor binning for a selection of the models.
+You can use a dataflow to filter only the models that you are interested in.
 For example, you may only be interested in the models for the application you are working on, not in all the adaptive models that were ever created in the system, or perhaps in just a particular Channel.
 You also usually do not need all the columns from the model table - in particular, the "pyModelData" column contains internal details not usually needed for analyses, yet can get very large.

 In order to accomplish this, you create your own dataflows with the desired filtering options.